Press enter to search, esc to close

 Therefore, even if the tenant does not have to carry out any improvement works, it will, at the very least, have to register an exemption.
 This could be time consuming and administratively burdensome.

 From 1 April 2023, it will be unlawful for a landlord to continue to let a sub-standard non-domestic property, unless an exemption has been validly registered.
-The prohibition comes in earlier for domestic properties – from 1 April 2020 it will be unlawful to continue to let a sub-standard domestic property unless an exemption has been validly registered.
-Therefore, if the term of the lease of non-domestic premises extends beyond 1 April 2023 (1 April 2020 for domestic properties), and there is a valid EPC in place on that date, the landlord will need to improve the property to an E rating, or show and register an exemption.
+The prohibition comes in earlier for domestic properties – since 1 April 2020 it has been unlawful to continue to let a sub-standard domestic property unless an exemption has been validly registered.
+Therefore, if the term of the lease of non-domestic premises extends beyond 1 April 2023, and there is a valid EPC in place on that date, the landlord will need to improve the property to an E rating, or show and register an exemption.

 Depending on the nature of the property, and the works that need to be undertaken, the landlord may need access to the tenant's demised premises to carry out works.
 Unless the lease reserves a right of access for the landlord to carry out such works, the landlord will need to rely on the tenant granting access.
 Whether or not a tenant is willing to do so will depend on the nature of the tenant's business.
 Some tenants will refuse on the ground that it will disrupt their business.
 Others may be willing to grant access if the landlord provides, for example, a rent free period or alternative premises for the duration of the works.